Mcameron-cdu/DAN-EXT-45/README.md

 ## How to Submit
 - Tag a release: **v1.0.0** with the final commit hash and attach required artefacts.
 - Export a PDF of `/docs/REPORT.md` if needed by your rubric.

+## Acknowledgements

+This repository’s initial structure (README, .gitignore, issue templates, PR template, and CI setup) was generated with assistance from **ChatGPT (OpenAI, 2025)** to help establish good GitHub collaboration practices for this assignment.